• Skip to primary navigation

 Gin, however, is perfect for refreshing drinks like Gin Fizz or Martinis.

-Apart from their differences in flavor profiles and uses in cocktails, these spirits have cultural associations associated with them.
+Apart from their differences in flavors and uses in cocktails, these spirits have cultural associations associated with them.

 Aquavit is commonly served during special occasions like holidays or family celebrations in Nordic countries while gin has long been a favorite drink among British aristocrats.